Bob Fitzsimmons: Winning the Light Heavyweight title

 In November 1903, Fitzsimmons made history by defeating World Light Heavyweight Champion George Gardiner (also known as Gardner) by a decision in 20 rounds, becoming the first boxer to win titles in three weight-divisions.

 Soon afterward, he went back to the Heavyweights, where he kept fighting until 1914, with mixed results.
-In 1907 at age 44, Fitzsimmons fought much younger Jack Johnson, during the time period in which reigning champion James J. Jeffries refused to fight Johnson.
+In 1907 at age 44, Fitzsimmons fought a much younger Jack Johnson, during the time period in which reigning champion James J. Jeffries refused to fight Johnson due to his race.
 The bout between Johnson and Fitzsimmons ended in victory for Johnson with a second round knockout.

 Retirement

 Although Fitzsimmons became a world champion in each of the Middleweight, Light Heavyweight and Heavyweight divisions, historians do not consider him the first world Light Heavyweight Champion to become World Heavyweight Champion, because he won the Heavyweight title before winning the Light Heavyweight belt.
 Michael Spinks counts as the first Light Heavyweight World Champion to win the Heavyweight belt as well.
 However, Fitzsimmons was the first Middleweight Champion to win the Heavyweight title and the only Heavyweight Champion to drop down and win the Light Heavyweight title.
-Fitzsimmons and later Henry Armstrong were the only men to win undisputed world championships in three different weight classes.
+Fitzsimmons and later Henry Armstrong were the only men to win undisputed world championship in three different weight classes.
+After his retirement, Fitzsimmons moved back to his home country of England and settled in London.

-Fitzsimmons had a final professional record of 66 wins with 59 by knockout, 8 losses, 4 draws, 19 no contests and 2 no decisions (Newspaper Decisions: 2–0–0).

-Fitzsimmons's exact record remains unknown, as the boxing world often kept records poorly during his era.
+Fitzsimmons had a final professional record of 69 wins with 57 by knockout, 12 losses, 14 draws, and 6 no contests (22 newspaper decisions).
+His exact record remains unknown, as the boxing world often kept records poorly during his era.